spotinst/help/src/docs/elastigroup/features/compute/placement-groups.md

 ## Placement Group Rules

-- Placement Group cannot be distributed across Availability zones (All the associated members must be of the same Availability Zone)
-- Instance types supported for placement are limited to the following:
-  - General purpose: m4.large, m4.xlarge, m4.2xlarge, m4.4xlarge, m4.10xlarge, m4.16xlarge
-  - Compute-optimized: c4.large, c4.xlarge, c4.2xlarge, c4.4xlarge, c4.8xlarge, c3.large, c3.xlarge, c3.2xlarge, c3.4xlarge, c3.8xlarge, cc2.8xlarge
-  - Memory optimized: cr1.8xlarge, r3.large, r3.xlarge, r3.2xlarge, r3.4xlarge, r3.8xlarge| r4.large, r4.xlarge, r4.2xlarge, r4.4xlarge, r4.8xlarge, r4.16xlarge, x1.16xlarge, x1.32xlarge
-  - Storage optimized: d2.xlarge, d2.2xlarge, d2.4xlarge, d2.8xlarge, hi1.4xlarge, hs1.8xlarge, i2.xlarge, i2.2xlarge, i2.4xlarge, i2.8xlarge, i3.large, i3.xlarge, i3.2xlarge, i3.4xlarge, i3.8xlarge, i3.16xlarge
-  - Accelerated computing: cg1.4xlarge, f1.2xlarge, f1.16xlarge, g2.2xlarge, g2.8xlarge, p2.xlarge, p2.8xlarge, p2.16xlarge
+The following principles apply for setting up placement groups.
+- To configure a placement group, you must assign it to an AZ.
+- Elastigroup supports only one placement group per AZ.
-- You can't associate an existing instance into a placement group.
+- You cannot associate an existing instance to a placement group.
 You must create a new instance in the placement group.
-- Capacity reservation (via Reserved instances) can be used by instances in a placement group that are assigned to the same Availability Zone.
+- Capacity reservation (using reserved instances) can be used by instances in a placement group that are assigned to the same AZ.
 However, it is not possible to explicitly reserve capacity for a placement group.
-- Members of the placement group must address each other via their private IP addresses.
+- Members of the placement group must address each other using their private IP addresses.
-- When using on-demand instances, if you stop and then start an instance, in some cases AWS will fail to find the required capacity causing the Elastigroup.
-- The best practice while setting up Placement Groups is to set up a single AZ, with similar instance types.
-- In the case of lacking capacity in the specific Placement Group configured – we will launch instances in the AZ.
+- If there is not enough capacity in the specific placement group configured within an AZ, then Elastigroup will launch new instances in the AZ.

+## What’s Next?

+Learn more about [availability zones](elastigroup/features/compute/preferred-availability-zones) and [preferred instance types](elastigroup/features/compute/preferred-instance-types).